SHACHAR KARIV

 and their financial capacities are private information.
 We characterize our

 model's monotone, pure-strategy equilibrium.
-Agents earn positive intermediation
+Agents earn positive

-division of surplus.
+the division of surplus.
 While private financial constraints inject uncertainty

 into the trading environment, our experiment suggests they are also a